Dammit. I’m doing it again.

 “Three years,” I said, while I lovingly took Hot Dog Guy’s arm in mine.
 Hot Dog Guy luckily didn’t say anything.
 He just smiled and went along with it.

-(My little lie didn’t get us anywhere, but it did get me an “A” for effort from my date!)
+(My little lie didn’t get us bumped up on her list, but it did get me an “A” for effort from my date!)

 So far, so good, but there was something that was a little distracting, which was his comb-over.
 By no means was it as bad as Donald Trump’s, but it was quite obvious, and made my mind wander: If things went well for us, when and how would I be able to tell him that he needed to embrace his alopecia and go for a buzz cut?